MaliwanDynamics/maliwandynamics.github.io/_posts/2024/2024-09-16-Jekyll-next-previous.md

 Jekyll pages allow you to grab the values from the previous and next post directly from the reference passed into an includes.
 On the other hand I wanted my includes to be more generic than that.
 So in this example I am passing in the entirety of the previous and next pages into the includes so that the code does not have to be aware of which page it's on.

 I think this allows for a bit more reuse and decouples it from whatever page is implementing the preview functionality.
-Hopfully keeping the preview from tied directly to this specific use case.
+I have not fully tested this, but hopfully this keeps the preview from being tied directly to this specific use case.

 ### Example Structure